n-szulc/fingeRNAt/README.md

 # Running fingeRNAt in parallel

-One can easily parallelize fingeRNAt e.g., for parallel processing of multiple ligands/liagnd sets:
+One can easily parallelize fingeRNAt with [GNU parallel](https://www.gnu.org/software/parallel/).
+E.g., for parallel processing of multiple ligands/liagnd sets:

 ```
 # calculate fingerprints for all sdf ligands from firectory ligands